Copyright and Privacy

 - You must have the permission of students before photographing their work to put on your website

-- You need to give them a timeframe for how long the information will remain on your website.
+- A timeframe for how long the information will remain on your website.
 At the end of this period it needs to be removed from both your local and remote website files

 Email permission is sufficient for consent (but you need to keep the email or a printed version).
 Contact IRM for advice.